chiangtw/NCLcomparator/README.md

  (2)	(optional) Synonymous Constraint elements (SCE), which can be download from (http://compbio.mit.edu/SCE/)

-**5. Building STAR and RSEMindex**
+**5. Building STAR and RSEMindex**<br>
 The following steps are to generate the index files before running NCLcomparator tool.

     $ mkdir STAR_RSEM_index
     $ cd STAR_RSEM_index
     $ STAR --runMode genomeGenerate --runThreadN 10 --genomeDir . --genomeFastaFiles /path/to/Homo_sapiens.GRCh38.dna.primary_assembly.fa
      $ rsem-prepare-reference --gtf /path/to/Homo_sapiens.GRCh38.85.gtf --star -p 10 /path/to/Homo_sapiens.GRCh38.dna.primary_assembly.fa RSEM

 The STAR and RSEM index of the genome hg38 and the annotation ensemble 85 is prepared and can be downloaded in our FTP.

 **6. Execution of NCLcomparator**